infant-acne

 1. Milia:

-2. Tiny white bumps, often on the nose, chin, or cheeks, caused by trapped keratin.
+2. Tiny white bumps, often on the nose, chin, or cheeks, are caused by trapped keratin.
 Milia are not acne and usually clear up on their own.

 3. Eczema: